-The sign up for an after school STEM/programming club will be coming in 2018
+The sign up for an after school STEM/programming

 Destination Imagination (DI) is a creative problem-solving after-school program for students in kindergarten through college.
 DI teaches problem-solving strategies, teamwork and creativity.
 Teams must brainstorm their solutions to one of five challenges, then build and present them on their own - with no outside help.
 In the five months of time that they work on their challenge, team members create their solution, write scripts, compose music, make props, design scenery, and make costumes.
 A team consists of up to seven members managed by one or two team managers (parent volunteers).

 There are two levels in which teams can present their solutions.
 The primary level is for students in kindergarten through second grade.
 These teams simply present their solutions and are given constructive feedback, without competing for a rank score.
 Students in third through fifth grade compete in the elementary level.
 In March, these teams compete against other teams in the district.
 Winners at the district level continue to the State Competition, and if successful, may continue to the World Competition.

 DI is open to all students who wish to participate.

 Super Saturday is a periodic, two-hour hands-on focus on a particular topic in Creative Problem Solving, Math, Science or World Cultures.
 There are usually two sessions, one for K-2nd and one for 3-5th grades.
 Super Saturdays are presented by Dry Creek teachers and/or community volunteers.